nsensfel/prolix-coding-style/README.md

 If a function has to return more than one value and tuples are not available in the language, then use arguments instead, with the actual return value being either a success indicator or no return value at all.

-## Indentation Type
-Prolix does not impose a particular type of indentation.
-Tabulation or space are both acceptable, as long as what constitutes a level of indentation is consistent thorough the project.

-## Length limits
-* Code line: Avoid going beyond the 79th column (i.e. 80 characters per line) whenever possible.
-* Name: Do not feel constrained by any length limit when naming something.
-* Function: isolate logical blocks into separate functions whenever possible.

-## Naming conventions
-As a general rule, use very descriptive name.
-Think *anti-assembly*: long, self-explaining names are preferred to short, confusing names.

-Generally, names are in lowercase and use underscores to separate words.
-Constants use are in uppercase and underscores.
-In OOP languages, classes are named without underscores and use a capital letter for the first character of each word.

-Starting anything with an underscore generally indicate a hack and it should be expected that this thing may change its behavior or name without warning.

-If the language supports anonymous variables, these should be as descriptive as they can.

 ## Import/Export statements
 Regroup import statement by library (the more general the library, the higher